Stable fixed points of combinatorial threshold-linear networks: Stable motifs up to size 4 and proof of Theorem

 \section{Stable motifs up to size 4 and proof of Theorem~\ref{thm:n4}}

-In this section, we prove Theorem~\ref{thm:n4} showing that for $\sigma$ of size at most 4, $\sigma$ is a stable motif if and only if it is a clique.
-For the proof, we analyze all permitted motifs up through size 4 and rule out all non-cliques as stable motifs by applying key results from each of the earlier sections.
+In this section, we prove Theorem~\ref{thm:n4} showing that for $\sigma$ of size at most 4, $\sigma$ is a stable motif if and only if it is a clique, and thus it can only support a stable fixed point in a larger network if it is a target-free clique.
+For the proof, we analyze all permitted motifs up through size 4 and show that each non-clique cannot be a stable motif by applying key results from each of the earlier sections.
 To perform this analysis, we must first generate a comprehensive list of these permitted motifs; the following lemma is key to efficiently generating this list.

 \begin{lemma} Let $\sigma$ have size $|\sigma| \leq 4$ and suppose $\sigma$ is a permitted motif of a CTLN $W=W(G, \varepsilon, \delta)$ for some legal choice of $\varepsilon$ and $\delta$.
 Then $\sigma$ is a permitted motif for all $\varepsilon$ and $\delta$ in the legal range.
 Furthermore, $\idx(\sigma)$ is constant across all $\varepsilon$ and $\delta$ in the legal range. \end{lemma} \begin{proof} In \cite[Theorem 6]{fp-paper}, it was shown that the collection of fixed point supports, $\FP(W)$, is parameter independent for all graphs up to size 4.
 Thus when $|\sigma| \leq 4$, if $\sigma$ is a permitted motif for a particular choice of $\varepsilon$ and $\delta$, then $\sigma$ is a permitted motif for all $\varepsilon$ and $\delta$ in the legal range.